 Continue Your Adventure

 Great Smoky Mountains National Park: Learn about the best things to do at Great Smoky Mountains National Park.
 Visit one of the beautiful waterfalls or drive the Cades Cove Scenic Drive.
-Get your trip started with a two day itinerary.
+Use this two day itinerary to catch a lot of the highlights.
+Learn more with my Great Smoky Mountains Travel Guide.

 More in Appalachia: For more hiking in the Appalachia region of the United States, consider visiting Shenandoah National Park in Virginia or New River Gorge National Park in West Virginia.
 For a break from hiking, head to the Biltmore Estate in Asheville, North Carolina.